Housing and Urban Development (HUD) - Explained

 Table of ContentsU.S.
 Department of Housing and Urban Development DefinedA Little More on the U.S. Department of Housing and Urban DevelopmentHUD Grant ProgramHUD VouchersAcademic Research

-U.S. Department of Housing and Urban Development Defined
+What is the U.S. Department of Housing and Urban Development?

 The Department of Housing and Urban Development or HUD in short, is a government body formed in 1965 to oversee numerous housing and community development programs, including the Federal Housing Administration (FHA).
 The agency is responsible for providing affordable owner-occupancy opportunities, delivering secure and inexpensive leasing options and fighting homelessness.
 HUD also ensures that there exists no discrimination in the housing markets, and extends its support to the economically disadvantaged, and racial and ethnic minority populations.

-A Little More on the U.S. Department of Housing and Urban Development
+What does the U.S. Department of Housing and Urban Development Do?

 The department was established in 1965, as a part of the Great Society program if President Lyndon Johnson.
 He signed the Department of Housing and Urban Development Act on September 9, 1965, and was it was implemented on January 13, 1966.
 It is a cabinet-level government agency and the secretary of the agency is appointed by the President of United States and approved by the simple majority vote in Senate.
 The HUD is responsible for implementing the Fair Housing Act, which seeks to prevent discrimination in housing opportunities based on race, sex, religion and national origin.
 Moreover, the HUD is also authorized to investigate any instances of discrimination against prospective homebuyers or renters, refusal of sale or rent by proprietors and imposition of terms and conditions that it deems discriminatory.
 They also intend to improve the quality of life of the Americans by improving housing opportunities.
 It also helps the homeowners to avoid foreclosure and in strengthening the community.
 The agency also superintends the Community Development Block Grant, the Housing Choice Voucher program and several other welfare schemes that assist vulnerable populations with their accommodation requirements.
 HUD also actively participates in disaster recovery in the Gulf Coast region.
 The agency actively collaborates with both government agencies and private groups to attain its housing and community development objectives.
 HUD administers two departments, Federal Housing Administration and Federal Housing Finance Agency.
 The Federal Housing Administration runs the mortgage insurance program.
 The program provides a home loan to those who are not qualified for a conventional mortgage due to low credit score or a history of bankruptcy or foreclosure.
 The Federal Housing Finance Agency is a regulatory authority that monitors Freddie Mac, Fannie Mae, and the 11 federal home loan banks.
 There are 16 offices under this department including the Office of Community Planning and Development, Office of Fair Housing and Equal Opportunity, Office of Policy Development and Research and others.